Beloumi/Crypto-Eck/README.md

 Pomelo is a Password Hashing Scheme designed by Hongjun Wu.
 It was submitted to the Password Hashing Competition and became one of the nine finalists.
-There is also a newer version v3, which will be published here soon.
+There is also key derivation function described in paper v3.

 Battcrypt was designed by Steven Thomas and is also a finalist of the Password Hshing Comptition.
 This implementation does not contain the key derivation mode.
 It will be updated later.